gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 ## Cost Estimates (2023)

 Each bill of materials file in the hardware directories includes parts cost estimates.
 USD units.

-The estimates assume purchasing single quantities.
+The estimates assume purchasing single quantities and prototype boards.
+It should be possible to lower these costs.

 Here is a summation of all the parts costs in the bill of materials files: